MatterMr/CLPuddle/README.md

 # CLPuddle
 Command Line tool for Puddle discord bot.
-Intended for testing, designing &amp; managing osu puddles.
+Intended for testing, designing and managing osu puddles.

-TODO:
+## **TODO:**
+- Add to DatabaeHandler modifyInstance() to modify only specific fields

+## Ideas:
+- Add

+## Planned Features: